Transformers for dynamical systems learn transfer operators in-context

-To confirm that this effect arises from the transformer's internal representations, for each Test-OOD example, we calculate the attention rollout matrix $A_\text{roll} \in \mathbb{R}^{C \times C}$ \cite{abnar2020quantifying}.
-This metric measures the sparsity of the model's attention to different token positions, averaged across the entire testing set and both attention heads.
+To confirm that this effect arises from the transformer's internal representations, we calculate the attention rollout matrix $A_\text{roll} \in \mathbb{R}^{C \times C}$ \cite{abnar2020quantifying}.
+This metric measures the context-dependent response of the model to different token positions, averaged across the entire testing set and both attention heads.
 We compute the stable rank of the rollout matrix ($d_\text{latent} = \text{srank}(A_\text{roll})$) as a measure of the intrinsic dimensionality of the transformer's latent representations.
-We find that increasing attractor dimension $d_\mathcal{M}$ strongly correlates with increasing latent dimensionality $d_\text{latent}$.
+We find that increasing attractor dimension $d_\mathcal{M}$ linearly correlates with increasing latent dimensionality $d_\text{latent}$.
 Because the univariate time series presented to the transformer lack direct information about dimensionality, we conclude that the trained model infers information about the underlying attractor via in-context learning.
 Thus, not only does the transformer embed the test time series, it does so adaptively by identifying when a univariate time series arises from a high-dimensional system.

-We next consider how the model pushes forward the dynamics on the dynamical coordinates $\hat{\v{y}}$.
+We next consider how the model propagates the dynamics after estimating the dynamical coordinates $\hat{\v{y}}$.
 Broadly, there are two ways that a surrogate model could represent a dynamical propagator, given finite-length context: (1) a differential form based on approximating time derivatives (as in multi-step integrators, or differential equation inference methods like SINDy), or (2) an integral approach that approximates a transfer operator (as in neural operators or discrete-time system identification) \cite{buzhardt2025relationship,brunton2022data}.
-Based on the coincidence of the trained model's empirical logit distribution with a Markov chain, we hypothesize the latter: transformers approximate propagators in-context.
+Based on the coincidence of the trained model's empirical next-token distribution with a Markov chain, we hypothesize the latter: transformers approximate propagators in-context.